Akhil-DR/Full_adder_Analog/README.md

 ## Abstract
-In this article, 28T CMOS Full Adder circuit is proposed.
-The design analysis is being verified by Circuit Schematic and Waveforms using Synopsys Custom-Compiler Platform.
-The design is implemented using 28nm CMOS technology. efficient.
+This article proposes a 28T CMOS Full Adder circuit.
+The design analysis is verified by Circuit Schematic and Waveforms using esim and ngspice(ngveri) Software Platform.
+The design is implemented using 28nm CMOS technology efficient.
 ## Reference Circuit Diagram
 ![image](https://github.com/Akhil-DR/Full_adder_Analog/blob/main/Full%20Adder/Conventional-CMOS-full-adder_W640.jpg)